 Who I help:

-Adults who are living with ADHD.
+People aged 18+, who are living with ADHD.

 Whether you’re newly diagnosed, exploring your identity, or simply looking for better tools to manage everyday life, I provide support tailored to your unique needs.